-- See the Library Services Fall 2020 for Faculty page for our current services.
+- See the Library Services Spring 2021 for Faculty page for our current services.

 Zoom and Customized Canvas Modules/Activities

 - For those of you who have assignments that require research, the purpose of information literacy instruction is to help your students learn how to find, select, incorporate, and cite sources from either the library or the Web for your assignments.

 - Below is what I've been suggesting, but I am open to new ideas and am willing to do whatever works best for your class.

 - Please get in touch with me if you are interested.

 - First, we would want to talk so that I understand what students would need for your assignments and what you would like them to get out of the information literacy instruction.
 Then I’ll design the lecture and assignments to match